Note

 8. the ability to request certain implementation services from Workable to allow a Customer or Collaborator the ability to access and use the Website and Services on their systems, including through the use of a Workable API (“Implementation Services”).
 Such Implementation Services will incur charges in addition to the Fees, such additional charges will be as agreed between Workable and Customer and will be invoiced to the Customer and payable on or before commencement of applicable services;

-9. the ability to use Workable’s human resources management services (“Onboard & Manage functionality”).The Onboard & Manage functionality includes activities for the onboarding and management of Customer’s employees (including creating employee profiles, storing employee documents, providing an organizational chart, among other features);
+9. the ability to use Workable’s human resources management services (“Workable HR”).
+The Workable HR includes activities for the onboarding and management of Customer’s employees (including without limitation the option of creating employee profiles, storing employee documents, providing an organizational chart, among other features).

 10. the ability to use the Workable Free Tools For Managers, in which case Customer agrees with the Workable Free Tools Terms found here;